oozliuoo/MeshAndroidDemo/README.md

 ## Java Files Explanation
-There are five java files in the package which I named it "com.dji.videostreamdecodingsample".
+There are six java files in the package which I named it "com.dji.videostreamdecodingsample".
 And details are as follow:

 ### DJIVideoStreamDecoder.java